mjj29/apama-batching-codec/README.md

 The four options are:

-1. first: This is the default mode.
+1. **first**: This is the default mode.
 It assumes the metadata on all messages is identical (or irrelevant) and copies the metadata from the first message in the batch to the combined message, and the metadata from the combined message to every message in the batch it creates.
-2. member: Instead of just putting the payload in the list, instead create a map `{ "metadata": messageMetadata, "payload": messagePayload }`
+2. **member**: Instead of just putting the payload in the list, instead create a map `{ "metadata": messageMetadata, "payload": messagePayload }`
-3. requestIdList: Copy the metadata is in first, but set the `metadata.requestId` field to be a list containing all the individual request id fields from each message, in the same order.
+3. **requestIdList**: Copy the metadata as in **first**, but set the `metadata.requestId` field to be a list containing all the individual request id fields from each message, in the same order.
 Responses will be mapped in the reverse direction.
-4. splitBatch: Check that the metadata is the same on each subsequent message and start a new batch whenever it changes.
+4. **splitBatch**: Check that the metadata is the same on each subsequent message and start a new batch whenever it changes.